iblazhko/cqrs-fsharp/README.md

   - `CQRS.Application`: implements application services; handles Commands sent from the API.
-  - `CQRS.Application.Projections`: projects domain Events to view models persisted in a document-based ProjectionStore.
+  - `CQRS.Application.Projections`: projects domain Events to view models persisted in a document-based *ProjectionStore*.
 - *API* components
-  - `CQRS.API`: sends Commands to Application (command API), uses ProjectionStore to retrieve view models (query API).
+  - `CQRS.API`: sends Commands to *Application* (command API), uses *ProjectionStore* to retrieve view models (query API).
 - *Ports*
-  - `CQRS.Ports.EventStore`: EventStore abstraction for event sourcing /
+  - `CQRS.Ports.EventStore`: *EventStore* abstraction for event sourcing /
     event store
   - `CQRS.Ports.MessageBus`: message bus abstraction for sending commands and publishing events.
-Note that registration of messages consumers is not a part of this abstraction - it is a part of Application host that rely on a specific MessageBus adapter.
+Note that registration of messages consumers is not a part of this abstraction - it is a part of *Application* host that rely on a specific *MessageBus* adapter.
   - `CQRS.Ports.ProjectionStore`: abstraction for persisting event
     projections in denormalized form (document store).
 Normalized form (relational database) projections are not a part of this abstraction